igoramadas/jarbunq/README.md

 And a big **thank you** to all the open-source warriors that are responsible for the libraries used by this project.

+## Security

+Security is a top priority on this project.
+Hell, we're dealing with money, and no one wants to wake up on a lovely sunny morning to realise his bank accounts have been leaking cash.
+So what do I do to make sure this won't happen?

+- Your bunq credentials are not known to the service, as it uses OAuth2
+- No storage of any kind of credentials or tokens (except the ones you provide yourself)
+- No logging of credentials or tokens
+- Regular security scans on the dependencies - mostly via `$ npm audit`

 ## Bugs or suggestions?

 Post it on the [issue tracker](https://github.com/igoramadas/bunq-assistant/issues).